-Predoctoral researchers will acquire strong scientific knowledge in their area of research and will use evidence from primary literature and laboratory expertise to demonstrate their knowledge of concepts, methods and models, including how they were derived and used.
-Predoctoral researchers will exhibit a broad basis of knowledge about other areas of research.
+Students will acquire strong scientific knowledge in their area of research and will use evidence from primary literature and laboratory expertise to demonstrate their knowledge of concepts, methods and models, including how they were derived and used.
+Students will exhibit a broad basis of knowledge about other areas of research.